ArseniyRyabov/table_of_Color/README.md

 ## Technical details

-- to copy a code colors to the clipboard, I use the clipboard.js (https://clipboardjs.com/), -at the moment, the adaptive is not implemented.
+- to copy a code colors to the clipboard, I use the clipboard.js (https://clipboardjs.com/),
+- at the moment, the adaptive is not implemented.

 ## Project demo (website pages)